jim60105/toolbx/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/jim60105/toolbx/badge?style=for-the-badge)](https://www.codefactor.io/repository/github/jim60105/toolbx)

-This is the Fedora Toolbox images with some additional tools installed.

 > [!NOTE]
 > toolbx is not a typo, check <https://containertoolbx.org/>

+Toolbx is a tool for Linux, which allows the use of interactive command line environments for software development and troubleshooting the host operating system, without having to install software on the host.
+These are my personal Fedora toolbox images, which I use for development and daily usage.

 Get the Containerfile at [GitHub](https://github.com/jim60105/toolbx), or pull the image from [ghcr.io](https://github.com/jim60105?tab=packages&repo_name=toolbx) or [quay.io](https://quay.io/search?q=jim60105%2Ftoolbx).

 ## base toolbox

-This image is for the basic of the other toolboxes.
+This is the base toolbox image for all the other toolboxes.

 ```bash
 toolbox create -i quay.io/jim60105/toolbx:latest fedora-toolbox-41